P: As NPR's David Welna reports, an effort is now underway to ban secret holds altogether.

-Senator MITCH McCONNELL (Republican, Kentucky): We've always had a challenging environment in the Senate with regard to the confirmation of executive branch appointments.
+MITCH MCCONNELL: We've always had a challenging environment in the Senate with regard to the confirmation of executive branch appointments.
 This administration has been treated about the same as the previous administrations in terms of the pace of confirmations.

 WELNA: Rutgers University congressional expert Ross Baker says things are in fact far worse than they've ever been, but he doubts the Senate can get rid of secret holds.

-Professor ROSS BAKER (Political Science, Rutgers University): It's difficult to police something when you really aren't able to come up with any hard evidence to enforce it, and that's what makes the secret holds so diabolically difficult to deal with.
+ROSS BAKER: It's difficult to police something when you really aren't able to come up with any hard evidence to enforce it, and that's what makes the secret holds so diabolically difficult to deal with.